 3.3 PAT - Phoenix College is a registered charity which teaches and supports young students in and around London, aged 19-25 years old, with autism and related communication disorders.
 The service is registered with the Department for Education as a special post-16 institution.
-Our approach is underpinned by the principles of communication, employment and independent living skills in preparation for adulthood.
+Our approach is underpinned by the principles of SCERTS.
+Our students follow an individualised programme focused on developing communication, employment and independent living skills in preparation for adulthood.
 Our students spend around 50% of their week working and learning in their local communities.